wyushi/oauth2-servers/REPORT.md

   - Linux

 In either stack, each letter represents a software.
 However, these softwares are not one-to-one connected between stacks.
-For example, in MEAN stack, A represents AngularJS, which is a front-end framework running in client side.
+For example, in MEAN stack, A represents AngularJS [1], which is a front-end framework running in client side.
 It does not care what technologies server-side is using.
 It can work with either Node.js server or a Apache-PHP server.
-Meanwhile, in LAMP stack, L represents Linux.
+Meanwhile, in LAMP stack, L represents Linux [2].
 In most case, MEAN stack server also running on a Linux.
 The stack layers can be redraw as below.

 ![stack](./images/stack.png)

-Furthermore, MongoDB is a non-relational database, while MySQL is a relational data.
+Furthermore, MongoDB [3] is a non-relational database, while MySQL [4] is a relational data.
 The difference between non-relational databases and relational database is out the scope of this report.
 So we will talk about the difference on their interaction with server framework for two databases.

 In the following sections, I will compare MEAN stack and LAMP stack, and address the difference in an order of learning process.